Becoming the church where all God’s children belong (and know it)

 collaborative, intergenerational ministry for congregations in western Maine and eastern New Hampshire

-Introducing the Hope Cohort: 2025-2026
+The Hope Cohort: 2025-2026

 First Congregational Church of Eliot, ME